mholling/nswtopo/docs/spot-heights.md

 # Spot Height Configuration
 Use the `--spacing` option to determine the maximum density of spot heights on the map.
 The value in millimetres represents the minimum distance between any two spot heights.

 Choose the amount of smoothing to apply to the DEM with the `--smooth` option.
 The value represents a smoothing radius in millimetres.
-For consistency, the same smoothing radius shoult be used for both contours and spot heights.
+For consistency in elevation, the same smoothing radius should be used for both contours and spot heights.

 Use the `--prefer` option to favour `knolls` or `saddles` when selecting spot locations.
 No preference is taken by default.

+Use the `--extent` option to set a minimum size in millimetres when searching for spot-height features.
+Smaller, localised knolls and saddles will be rejected.

 DEM tiles are normally processed at their maximumum native resolution.
 Change this using the `--resolution` option.
 A reduced resolution (say 5 metres) can markedly improve processing speed for 1- and 2-metre tiles.